 Hank Schless 00:09

-Hi, everybody, and welcome to this episode of endpoint enigma.
-I'm your host, Hank Schluss.
-And today we're going to flip it around a little bit and do a little bit more of a lighthearted topic, we're gonna talk a little bit about how mobile and cloud technologies have enabled us, you know, kind of the positive side of this.
-So how we can manage to work and carry out our personal responsibility is pretty much from anywhere in the world, which is definitely one of the more positive things that's come out of, you know, this massive evolution in the way that we conduct our day to day lives.
-And to talk about that with us.
-I'm pleased to be joined by RT Ashman, who has over 15 years of experience in the IT industry is currently a staffer, UC Solutions Engineer over at VMware, or actually has a total of 17 years in the industry.
-So I'm really excited to have you on here art and, you know, 12 years with VMware, the primary focus on UC and has worked from home exclusively for over a decade, actually.
+Hi, everybody, and welcome to this episode of Endpoint Enigma.
+I'm your host, Hank Schless.
+And today we're going to flip it around a little bit and do a little bit more of a lighthearted topic.
+We're gonna talk a little bit about how mobile and cloud technologies have enabled us, you know, kind of the positive side of this.
+So how we can manage to work and carry out our personal responsibilities pretty much from anywhere in the world, which is definitely one of the more positive things that's come out of, you know, this massive evolution in the way that we conduct our day to day lives.
+And to talk about that with us, I'm pleased to be joined by Art Ashmann, who has over 15 years of experience in the IT industry, is currently a staffer, EUC Solutions Engineer, over at VMware –– or actually has a total of 17 years in the industry.
+So I'm really excited to have you on here, Art, and, you know, 12 years with VMware, the primary focus on UC and has worked from home exclusively for over a decade, actually.
 So you're definitely the guy to talk to.
-And my guess is you've done a little bit of that from the outdoors, as I understand you're a pretty avid mountain biker, and snowboarder as well.
-So welcome to the show arc.
+And my guess is you've done a little bit of that from the outdoors, as I understand you're a pretty avid mountain biker and snowboarder as well.
+So welcome to the show, Art.
 Glad to have you.

 Art Ashmann 01:10

 Hank Schless 01:11

 It's gonna be a fun conversation.
 So, before we dive into kind of the meat of things here, could you just give our listeners a bit of a brief summary about your background and how you really ended up at VMware?

 Art Ashmann 01:20